facebook/react-native/CONTRIBUTING.md

 #### Java

-* In method calls spanning multiple lines, closing bracket is on the same line as the last argument.
+* If a method call spans multiple lines closing bracket is on the same line as the last argument.
+* If a method header doesn't fit on one line each argument goes on a separate line.
 * 100 character line length

 ### Documentation